One thing I’ve gotten really clear on this year is figuring out exactly what works for me (and what doesn’t) when it comes to my peloton workouts.

 Here are some of the benefits of using Fitbit together with Peloton.

-What’s the difference between Fitbit and peloton heart rate monitor?
-The peloton heart rate monitor is a strap that you buckle around your chest only during workouts and it allows you to read your heart rate.
+The peloton heart rate monitor is a strap (and armband) that you buckle around your chest only during workouts and it allows you to read your heart rate.

 In other words, the Fitbit is so much more than just a heart rate monitor.
 The Fitbit allows you to measure the heart rate and heart rate variability, which then translates that data into practical suggestions to improve your performance.

 Using Fitbit and peloton together allows you to track your HRV (heart rate variability) and adjust your workouts accordingly.

 Heart rate variability is the variance in time between the beats of your heart.

 Higher heart rate variability means the body has a strong ability to tolerate physical and psychological stress, or it is efficient in daily recovery from that stress.

 Below you can see the example of heart rate variability from the ECG.

 As you can see, the blue lines I’ve marked represent the HRV (heart rate variability).
 You can think of it as a measurement of the intervals between your heartbeats.

 Studies have shown that “heart rate variability (HRV) is highly useful in diagnostics and is a reliable reflection of the many physiological factors modulating the normal rhythm of the heart.
 It’s a powerful way to observe the interplay between the sympathetic and parasympathetic nervous systems” (Rajendra et al. 2006).